 More layoffs due to the economic fallout of COVID are still to come.
 Naturally, it’s hard on the employees being laid off, and also on the leaders that have to do the layoffs.
 But even when you have to let an employee go, you can do it in a heartfelt way that softens the blow and gives them hope for their future.

 In March, the world suffered a huge shock.
 As the economy ground to a halt, layoffs and furloughs reverberated through the labor market.
 Six months later, the pandemic is still with us.
 So are the layoffs.
-Hundreds of thousands of workers—mostly in industries like travel/tourism, entertainment, and cosmetics—have, while others have been warned that “temporary” furloughs
+Hundreds of thousands of workers—mostly in industries like travel/tourism, entertainment, and cosmetics—have lost their jobs, while others have been warned that “temporary” furloughs will become permanent.

 In other words, it seems likely that a landslide of layoffs is coming.
 Obviously, this is a grim prospect for employees.
 But it’s also hard on leaders who struggle to deliver the news kindly to employees who may be increasingly fragile.